Sustainability

 Identifying and Preventing Risks Based on Questionnaire

-As part of efforts to enhance risk management practices, in FY2021 NGK and its Group companies in Japan conducted the third CRS (Corporate Risk Survey).
+As part of efforts to enhance risk management practices, in FY2022 NGK and its Group companies in Japan conducted the fourth CRS (Corporate Risk Survey).

 Combining the previously administered CSA (Control Self-Assessment) questionnaire and the compliance awareness survey, the CRS checks the understanding of respondents regarding the possibility of risk and its implications with the goal of grasping and preventing various potential risks arising from daily business operations.
-Based on the results of the survey, the relevant divisions and departments formulate and implement measures to reduce risks.
+Based on the results of the survey, the relevant departments and headquarters in charge of handling risks formulate and implement measures to reduce risks.

 Business Continuity Plan (BCP) Initiatives

-At NGK, we have established the BCP Countermeasures Headquarters under the direction of the president as an organization to carry out operation and maintenance of our business continuity plan, with the aim of respecting human life and cooperating with the local community.
+At NGK, we have established the BCP Countermeasures Headquarters under the direction of the President as an organization to carry out operation and maintenance of our business continuity plan, with the aim of respecting human life and cooperating with the local community.
 It promotes our business continuity plan (BCP) throughout the entire NGK Group.
 Measures taken in preparation for putting our BCP into operation include the establishment of multiple manufacturing bases and procurement sources, damage mitigation measures related to buildings and equipment, and employee safety assurance.
-We also conduct emergency drills presuming a major disaster with the aim of enhancing our ability to cope with a crisis in the event a disaster occurs.
+We also conduct emergency drills based on scenario plans presuming a major disaster such as a large earthquake in the Nankai Trough with the aim of enhancing our ability to cope with a crisis in the event a disaster occurs.
 During these drills, participants are instructed to take real action according to the plan.
 This helps us to identify even small issues with each process and procedure and use our findings to improve the BCP.
 In addition, the BCP Secretariat leads the way in working to ensure business continuity by collecting information early on and implementing countermeasures in response to procurement difficulties stemming from the spread of infectious disease or changes in the global situation.

 BCP Organizational Structure